alissoonluan/alissoonluan/README.md

 ### Hi there 👋

 I'm a Full Stack PHP Developer at FlipERP.
-Currently, I'm working on Data migration and E-commerce new project with ERP integration.
+I'm working on Data migration, E-commerce new project with ERP integration, and I develop ERP Custom Software.
+I'm learning React Native, Redux, Flutter and Android.